mmariani123/nextflow_workflow/README.md

 ![nextfoww_example_workflow](https://github.com/user-attachments/assets/01c00510-54d2-462c-9599-b37d5c8e3940)

 Here we have my Nextflow workflow (file: nextflow_workflow.nf) version running on the Ubuntu App on Windows 10 with Windows Subsystem for Linux 2 (WSL2) installed and enabled.
 Deveopment and testing has been performed on an ASUS PC with 64GB RAM and 1TB hard drive.
+Note development within dedicated Miniconda environment: "nextflow_testing".

 ![image](https://github.com/user-attachments/assets/aa8d2539-29ca-4a72-a1a6-c13fc3fc8960)